plewis/plewis.github.io/phylogenetics/lab-ape.md

 APE can compute Felsenstein's independent contrasts, as well as several other methods for assessing phylogenetically-corrected correlations between traits that I did not discuss in lecture (autocorrelation, generalized least squares, mixed models and variance partitioning, and the very interesting Ornstein-Uhlenbeck model, which can be used to assess the correlation between a continuous character and a discrete habitat variable).

 Today, however, we will just play with independent contrasts and phylogenetic generalized least squares (PGLS) regression.
-Let's try to use APE's <tt>pic</tt> command to reproduce the Independent Contrasts example from lecture:
+Let's try to use APE's `pic` command to reproduce the [Independent Contrasts example from lecture](https://gnetum.eeb.uconn.edu/courses/phylogenetics/19a-indep-contrasts-annotated.pdf):

 |       |   X  |    Y  | Var  |   X*   |   Y*   |
 | :---: | ---: | ----: | ---: | -----: | -----: |